chonginator/chonginator/README.md

 I'm a Frontend developer that loves to make responsive and interactive web experiences with HTML/CSS, JavaScript and React.

-- 🔭 I’m currently working on <a href="https://scrimba.com/learn/frontend" target="_blank">The Frontend Developer Career Path by Scrimba</a>
+- 🔭 I’m currently working on [The Frontend Developer Career Path by Scrimba](https://scrimba.com/learn/frontend)
 - 🌱 I’m currently learning CSS
 - ⚡ Fun fact: Fish cough.